R2bEEaton/bb-kanban-draggable/README.md

     ### Additional Notes
     * Rows with a higher Order will be at the top of the list.
     * Make sure that Order is a unique integer as the sorting depends on it.
+    * To add a row to the list, I would recommend first performing a query to get the highest value in Order and setting the new row to that + 1.
+This means new rows will show up at the top of the list.
+Otherwise, the ordering may break.

 ## Demo
 ![list-draggable-demo](https://github.com/R2bEEaton/bb-kanban-draggable/assets/34921506/54985b26-7b91-4b18-8f24-4f8fe4e38292)